 Walter Shillington is an avid collector of mechanical watches.
 His reviews focus on inexpensive but often intriguing Chinese timepieces.

 I’ve purchased several chronographs over the last few years.
 Not because they were particularly useful—how often do most people require a stopwatch?
 I bought them because they were trendy, attractive, and crammed with sexy subdials and pushbuttons.
-And this lack of common sense has benefited companies such as Corgeut, William L. 1985, Guess, and Parnis.
+This lack of common sense has benefited companies such as Corgeut, William L. 1985, Guess, and Parnis.

 Sadly, I have yet to curb this affliction.